mac-comp128/128-translator/README.md

 Comp 128 - HW2: Multilingual entity extraction
 ===
-In this homework assignment you will develop a program that analyzes text in another language.
+In this homework assignment you will develop a program that analyzes text written in another language.
 Your program will:

 - Detect the language of a passage of text.
 - Identify concepts in the text associated with Wikipedia articles.